data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

    may not have data in memory because it uses lazy evaluation).
 7. Must support missing values (`NA`) for all supported dtypes.
 8. Must supports string and categorical dtypes
-   (_TBD: not discussed a lot, is this a hard requirement?_)

 We'll also list some things that were discussed but are not requirements:

-1. Object dtype does not need to be supported (_TBD: this is what Joris said, but doesn't Pandas use object dtype to represent strings?_).
+1. Object dtype does not need to be supported
 2. Heterogeneous/structured dtypes within a single column does not need to be supported.
    _Rationale: not used a lot, additional design complexity not justified._